+Competency 4: Engage in Practice-informed Research and Research-informed Practice
-- 18. Competency 4: Engage in Practice-informed Research and Research-informed Practice - Apply research findings to inform and improve practice, policy, and programs; and - Identify ethical, culturally informed, anti-racist, and anti-oppressive strategies that address inherent biases for use in quantitative and qualitative research methods to advance the purposes of social work.

-- a mix of current tasks and different/new tasks - 20.
-Competency 5: Engage in Policy Practice - Use social justice, anti-racist, and anti-oppressive lenses to assess how social welfare policies affect the delivery of and access to social services; and - Apply critical thinking to analyze, formulate, and advocate for policies that advance human - rights and social, racial, economic, and environmental justice.
+Apply research findings to inform and improve practice, policy, and programs; and Identify ethical, culturally informed, anti-racist, and anti-oppressive strategies that address inherent biases for use in quantitative and qualitative research methods to advance the purposes of social work.
+19. The tasks listed above are Mark only one oval. all already part of my current work tasks/role all different tasks than my current work tasks/role a mix of current tasks and different/new tasks 20.
+Competency 5: Engage in Policy Practice Use social justice, anti-racist, and anti-oppressive lenses to assess how social welfare policies affect the delivery of and access to social services; and Apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, racial, economic, and environmental justice.

-- all already part of my current work tasks/role - all different tasks than my current work tasks/role - a mix of current tasks and different/new tasks - 22.
-Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities - Apply knowledge of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, to engage with clients and constituencies; and - Use empathy, reflection, and interpersonal skills to engage in culturally responsive practice with clients and constituencies.

-- all already part of my current work tasks/role - all different tasks than my current work tasks/role - a mix of current tasks and different/new tasks
+The tasks listed above are Mark only one oval. all already part of my current work tasks/role all different tasks than my current work tasks/role a mix of current tasks and different/new tasks Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities Apply knowledge of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, to engage with clients and constituencies; and Use empathy, reflection, and interpersonal skills to engage in culturally responsive practice with clients and constituencies.
+The tasks listed above are Mark only one oval. all already part of my current work tasks/role all different tasks than my current work tasks/role a mix of current tasks and different/new tasks